spelunky-fyi/modlunky2/README.md

 #### EXE

+##### PyInstaller
-The default pyinstaller from pip seems prone to false detection from antivirus so you need to build your own version per https://pyinstaller.readthedocs.io/en/stable/bootloader-building.html
+The default pyinstaller from pip seems prone to false detection from antivirus.
+Instructions on building your own available at https://pyinstaller.readthedocs.io/en/stable/bootloader-building.html

+Alternatively you can `pip install pyinstaller`

 See: https://stackoverflow.com/a/52054580

+##### Audio DLLs
+We need some ogg/vorbis `dll`'s in order to support extracting files from the FSB soundbank.
+These can be obtained from https://github.com/HearthSim/python-fsb5/releases

+Drop the `libogg.dll` and `libvorbis.dll` files from python-fsb5_win64.zip into the `dist` directory

 ##### Build
 ```